curiousfokker/DiyHeliumHotspots/RAK2287/Raspberry Pi 4B/Guide.md

-# Set up helium DIY pi
+# Set up a DIY Miner & Packet Forwarder, using either a Pi or a cloud miner.

 ## Image your Raspberry Pi microsd card
 + Download the Raspberry Pi OS 64 bit lite image